spicy-pies/type-die/README.md

 ## what is it

-type/die is a browser-based typing game where words fly across the screen and you have to type them before they escape. it's kind of like the dinosaur game — simple, addictive, and perfect for when you're sitting in a waiting lobby, killing time between classes, or just need something to do with your hands.
+type/die is a browser-based typing game where words fly across the screen and you have to type them before they escape. it's kind of like the no internet dinosaur game — simple, addictive, and perfect for when you're sitting in a waiting lobby, killing time between classes, or just need something to do with your hands.

 ## the name